dotnet/csharpstandard/standard/interfaces.md

 >
 > An implementation of this interface would require at least one explicit interface member implementation, and would take one of the following forms
 >
-> <!-- Example: {template:"standalone-lib-without-using", name:"InterfaceMapping6", replaceEllipsis:true, customEllipsisReplacements: ["return default;", "return default;", "return default;"], additionalFiles:["IBase.cs", "IDerived.cs"]} -->
+> <!-- Example: {template:"standalone-lib-without-using", name:"InterfaceMapping6", replaceEllipsis:true, customEllipsisReplacements:["return default;","return default;","return default;"], additionalFiles:["IBase.cs","IDerived.cs"]} -->
 > <!-- Maintenance Note: A version of this type exists in additional-files as "IBase.cs" and "IDerived.cs".
 As such, certain changes to this type definition might need to be reflected in that file, in which case, *all* examples using that file should be tested. -->
 > ```csharp
 > class C1 : IDerived